rbnsky/Code1/Code1 Diary.md

 'dragleave' Fired when a dragged element or text selection leaves a valid drop target.

-'drop' Fired when an element or text selection is dropped on a valid drop target.
+`drop` Fired when an element or text selection is dropped on a valid drop target.

 ## Example of Adding Event Listeners in TypeScript